JoshuaEstes/pms/README.md

 You can manually modify the enabled plugins by editing `~/.pms.plugins`

+# Dotfiles
+Dotfiles will change the look and feel of various programs.
+For example the "vim" dotfiles will modify how vim works in your environment.

 # Shells
 PMS supprts a number of different shells.
 Switching from one shell to another is easy and allows you to compare which shell works best for you and your needs.

-To see a list of shells, you can run `cat /etc/shells`
+To see a list of shells on your system, you can run `cat /etc/shells`

+If PMS does not support your shell, please open an issue.

 # Documentation
 See the "docs/" directory